Personal tools

 According to the American Psychological Association, “exclusionary discipline encompasses any type of school disciplinary action that removes or excludes a student from his or her usual educational setting” (American Psychological Association Services).

-For purposes of this procedural directive, “in-school suspension” means suspending a student from physical presence in one or more regular classes while requiring the student to spend the time in a designated area at the same school or elsewhere.
+"In-school suspension” means suspending a student from physical presence in one or more regular classes while requiring the student to spend the time in a designated area at the same school or elsewhere.
 In-school suspension may include restorative practices and/or instruction.
 In-school suspensions shall not be counted toward absences from school.

-For purposes of this procedural directive, “out-of-school suspension” means a temporary suspension of a student from one or more regular classes, for no more than five (5) days and requiring the student to spend time outside of school.
+"Out-of-school suspension” means a temporary suspension of a student from one or more regular classes, for no more than five (5) days and requiring the student to spend time outside of school.
 Out-of-school suspension also includes suspension of all school-related activities.
 Out-of-school suspensions count toward a student’s chronic absenteeism totals.

-For purposes of this procedural directive, “long-term suspension” means the removal of a student from school and all school-related activities for ten (10) days or more, the remainder of the semester or longer as determined by the hearing officer in cases that are near the end of a given semester.
+"Long-term suspension” means the removal of a student from school and all school-related activities for ten (10) days or more, the remainder of the semester or longer as determined by the hearing officer in cases that are near the end of a given semester.

 School Authority and Student Discipline Practices

 Students with a disability or suspected disability, have more protections when facing discipline at school; these protections are intended to ensure students are not being disciplined due to their disability.
-A manifestation determination review is required for any student with a disability or a suspected disability prior to any removal from school that exceeds ten days.
+A manifestation determination review is required for any student with a disability or a suspected disability before any removal from school that exceeds ten days.

 School District Authority and Jurisdiction